-We are often asked what is a window sill?
 The window sill is the horizontal base of a window frame.
-As an integral part of any window, they can be the same size as the window or substantially larger.
-Not to be confused with the window stool which part of the window commonly called the window sill.
+As an integral part of any window, the sill can be the same size as the window or substantially larger.
+Please don’t confuse it with the window stool, which is part of the window commonly called the window sill.

-Another important benefit of window sill is that they contribute to the structural integrity of the window.
+Traditional and modern window sills contribute to the window’s structural integrity.
 The rigid sill on the bottom helps eliminate flexing so that the fixture can last longer.
 The sill only needs to be as deep as the window, but you can bump it out on either side to make it more attractive.

-Sticking out into the weather year after year, exterior window sill takes quite a beating.
-If your windowsills are old and rotted out, they are easy enough to replace.
-They can last for decades if you just keep them clean and protect them with a coat of paint.
-But when water gets trapped in or against them, as happens with improperly flashed windows, rot can take hold.
+The exterior window sill takes quite a beating when enduring different weather conditions.
+If your window sills are old and rusted out, they are easy enough to replace.
+They can last for decades if you keep them clean and protect them with a coat of paint.
+But rot can take hold when water gets trapped in or against them, as happens with improperly flashed windows.
 You don’t have to replace the whole window frame.
 A simple epoxy repair will do the trick if the rot is confined to a small area, but if more than 10 percent of the sill is rotten, the old sill should be cut off and replaced.

-If you’ve ever watched a water drop travel down a wall or at an angle, then you know that it has the amazing ability to cling to one surface before succumbing to gravity.
-In fact, water that’s sitting at a precipice can actually travel a short distance on the underside of the ledge.
-This is why windows and sills are typically designed with a projection of at least 20 millimeters.
-This creates a larger horizontal surface so that water drops will break free before they can migrate into the structure.
+If you’ve ever watched a water drop travel down a wall or at an angle, then you know that it has the unique ability to cling to one surface before succumbing to gravity.
+In fact, water sitting at a precipice can travel a short distance on the underside of the ledge.
+This risk is why windows and sills are typically designed with a projection of at least 20 millimeters.
+This creates a more prominent horizontal surface so that water drops will break free before they can migrate into the structure.

-On the exterior of a home, this overhang is vital to protect the wall from water intrusion.
+This overhang is vital to protect the wall from water intrusion on the exterior of a home.
 This is how builders protect the brickwork beneath a window from spalling, and it will also keep wood siding from rotting in this area.
 When you go with a stone window sill with a larger span, you can effectively protect your home from water and keep it looking great.
 The ideal projection is actually 30 to 50 millimeters.
 The sill only needs a minimal slope to encourage water to drain neatly away from the fixture.

 Improved Energy Efficiency

-The window frame will have a solid barrier along the bottom of it, and you can easily run quality insulation right up to the window sill inside the wall.
+Eliminate drafts to keep your home warmer and cooler in the summer.
+The window frame will have a solid barrier along the bottom, and you can easily run quality insulation right up to the window sill inside the wall.
 This allows you to achieve better acoustic and thermal insulation so that your home will be quieter and more energy efficient.
-Drafts can be eliminated to keep your home warmer in the winter and cooler in the summer.

-Since interior window sill is part of the window trim, which also includes the head casing, side jambs, and the apron, the piece attached to the wall beneath the sill, each plays a part in keeping the window structurally sound and the elements out for maintaining energy efficiency.
+Since the interior window sill is part of the window trim –which also includes the head casing, side jambs, and the apron– the piece attached to the wall beneath the sill each plays a part in keeping the window structurally sound and the elements out for maintaining energy efficiency.

 In modern designs, many home builders are eliminating the decorative window sill.
-They are using flush stools that are effectively covered up by the window trim or apron.
+They are using flush stools effectively covered up by the window trim or apron.
 However, you don’t have to accept this method for your home.
-Whether you’re building new or renovating an older home, you can add window sill throughout the space. window sill provide you with extra storage space, and they’re perfect for:
+Whether you’re building a new or renovating an older home, you can add window sill throughout the space.
+Window sills provide you with extra storage space, and they’re perfect for:

 - Seasonal decorations